‘I was not allowed to enter my own studio at Times Now’: Arnab Goswami’s candid admission

 Senior journalist Arnab Goswami is decidedly one of the most well-known faces in the journalism industry today.
 Former Editor-in-Chief at Times Now, Goswami’s Newshour at 9 pm witnessed high-charged debates on various issues of national importance.
-Earlier this year in January, Goswami threw in the towel after his last show on Times Now as he announced his new venture ‘Republic’.
+Goswami threw in the towel after his last show on Times Now as he announced his new venture ‘Republic’.
 Meanwhile, Rahul Shivshankar filled in Goswami’s big boots as the Editor-In-Chief of the news channel.

 In an interview to News24, Goswami frankly revealed his reasons for quitting the job.
 He said he wanted to establish an unbiased media publication that could raise tough questions which others usually steer clear of.
 In a tell-all speech, Goswami said, “I have declared my independence from the fake media, compromised media.
 I don’t need security, but we will raise these questions.
 The only question is this: Will we ask difficult questions or will we avoid them?”